Water Level, Well Depth, Water Table

-Well depth is defined as the full depth from ground level to the solid rock at the bottom of your well shaft.
+Well depth is defined as the full depth from ground level to the solid bottom of your well shaft.

 “What is the difference between the water table and static water level?”

-Static water level or (simply) water level are synonymous phrases and define the depth or distance from ground level to the level of water within the well — at RESTING STATE.
+Static water level or static or water level are synonymous terms and define the distance from ground level down to the level of water in the well — at RESTING STATE.

 Water Table is the level below which the pores in the soil and rock and saturated with water.
-The static water level in an individual well can be quite a lot higher or lower than the water table, depending on the shape of rock strata and their relative permeability.
+The static water level in an individual well can be quite a lot higher or lower than the water table, depending on the shape of rock strata, their relative permeability and the hydrostatic pressure.

-“How do I determine the static water level?”
+“How do I find the water level and well depth?”